 Natalie Wood: What Remains Behind

 Saturday the 28th November 1981 dawned chilly and overcast; a low, damp fog hung over Catalina Island, 85km off the southern coast of California.
 Despite that, the Hollywood actress Natalie Wood had spent Thanksgiving weekend onboard the family’s 55ft yacht Splendour with her husband Robert Wagner and her current co-star Christopher Walken.
-There had been a lot of drinking, a row erupted and at some point in the evening, a wine bottle had been smashed against a table.
+There had been a lot of drinking, a row erupted and at some point in the evening, a wine bottle was smashed against a table.
 In the early hours of Sunday morning, it was noticed that Natalie was missing.
 At 7.44am, her body was found in the water.

 Natalie’s daughter, Natasha Gregson Wagner was 11-years-old when her mother drowned.
 For the past four decades, she has lived with this trauma; and the relentless tabloid speculation that her stepfather, Robert Wagner, was somehow involved in her mother’s death.